aafulei/cppp5e/coding-style.md

 ## Format

 We use `clang-format` with default options, which is the *LLVM* style.
-Four most noticeable styles are
+Four most noticeable style controls are

 1. *line width at 80 characters*
 2. *identation with 2 spaces*